-- New Jersey Biographies E-G

 Malcolm S. Forbes

 Born in Englewood, father B.C Forbes a Scottish immigrant.
 Graduate of the Lawrenceville School and Princeton University in 1941.
 Wounded in World War II during service in Europe as machine gun sergeant.
 Chairman, publisher and editor-in-chief of Forbes Magazine founded by his father, which grew through 1990s to become extremely successful business magazine, also expanded into real estate, conferences and other ventures.
 Longtime resident of Far Hills, elected as Republican in New Jersey Senate 1951-57 and ran for governor in 1957 on "no income tax" pledge, lost to Democrat Robert Meyner.
 Known for lavish lifestyle, celebrity parties at estate and on family yacht often featured guests such as Elizabeth Taylor, Barbara Walters, Henry Kissinger, Walter Cronkite.
 Flew nearly 1,000 guests to Tangier, Morocco, for 70th birthday party at a cost of $2 million.
 Hobbies included collection of Faberge eggs, vintage toys, historic manuscripts, also enthusiast of motorcycles, hot air ballooning.
 Formerly owned New Jersey weekly newspaper chain, sold to Raymond Bateman, Senate president and 1977 gubernatorial nominee who worked for Forbes as legislative aide and for newspaper business.
 Married for 39 years until divorce in 1985, but following death in 1990 several reports of alleged frequent homosexual relationships.
 Son Malcolm "Steve" Forbes, Jr., inherited control of magazine, ran unsuccessfully in 1996 and 2000 for GOP presidential nomination.
-Business suffered with decline of print publications, high level of expenses and internal family conflicts, family sold 40% of company to outside investors.
+Business suffered with decline of print publications, high level of expenses and internal family conflicts, family sold majority control of company in 2014 to Hong Kong-based investment group Integrated Whale Media Investments, which in 2023 sold control to automotive technology billionaire Austin Russell.

 * Malcolm Forbes: The Man who Had Everything by Christopher Winans (1991)